Skip to content

 Case courtesy of Dr Jeremy Jones, Radiopaedia.org, rID: 22230

-You recognise that the anterior humeral line does not dissect the middle third of the capitellum as seen on the lateral view and you spot the fracture that is visible on the AP view.
-You discuss with Ortho, arrange for him to have an above elbow backslab, and re x-ray.
-Ortho are happy with conservative management and they book a fracture clinic follow-up.
-At 6-week review he is out of plaster, pain free and has normal movement of his elbow.
+You recognise that the anterior humeral line does not dissect the middle third of the capitellum as seen on the lateral view, and you spot the fracture visible on the AP view.
+You discuss with Ortho and arrange for him to have an above elbow backslab and re-x-ray.
+Ortho is happy with conservative management, and they booked a fracture clinic follow-up.
+At the 6-week review, he is out of plaster, pain-free, and has normal movement of his elbow.
 He is able to climb back onto the sofa for another bounce.

 Selected references